½cup(113g)unsalted butter, (1 stick) room temperature

 Notes

-If even more lemon flavor is desired, you can add 1/8 tsp of lemon essential oils, or 1 tsp of lemon extract to the dough.
+For more lemon flavor: Rubbing the zest into the sugar helps the oils release for a natural lemon flavor.
+If even more lemon flavor is desired, you can add 1/8 tsp of food grade lemon essential oil, or 1 tsp of lemon extract to the dough.